-MARION — Town Administrator James McGrail, the Marion Board of Selectmen and the Marion Board of Health would like to provide Marion residents with some important tips and information about the respiratory disease COVID-19, or the “coronavirus.”
+MARION — Town Administrator James McGrail and the Marion Board of Health would like provide residents with an update on the novel coronavirus (COVID-19) situation in Marion.